LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

   task but a great deal of work has already been done in the past to determine functions that generate good intervals.

-- The Quicksort is generally fastest.
+- The Quicksort is generally fastest on random data.
 It is by far the most commonly used sorting algorithm.
 Yet there are signs that Shell sort is making a comeback in embedded systems, because it concise to code and is still quite fast.
 See